-Warm-mist humidifier: This kind of humidifiers are less recommended because the hot water steam can pose a safety risk for the baby.
+This kind of humidifier is less recommended because the hot water steam can pose a safety risk for the baby.

 - Controlling the humidity: Humidity of indoor air does not remain unchanged.
 With this changing humidity, shortage or excess of humidity is always detrimental to your baby’s health.
 So humidifiers and dehumidifiers can maintain an ideal humidity level for your baby.

 - Ensuring better health for your baby: Maintaining an optimum humidity level ensures your baby’s uninterrupted sleep.
 When the humidity level is proper, your baby can breathe without any discomfort.
 Thus the baby’s internal organ system develops to be stronger. from.
 The skin and hair follicles are not blocked with sweat.
 Overall, the baby remains healthy in every way.